pifroggi/vs_colorfix/README.md

 <br />

 ## Wavelet Color Fix
-Fixes color shift by first converting into wavelets, then matching the average color of a clip to a reference clip.
+Fixes color shift by converting into wavelets, then matching the average color of a clip to a reference clip.
 Works similarly to the Average Color Fix, but more accurate when the color differences are larger, at the cost of more computation.

 ```python
 import vs_colorfix